MihaiAC/electron-goal-tracker/README.md

 - Basic progress bar, incrementing with left click;
 - Menu for editing existing progress bars and adding new ones; (accessible through right-clicking a bar or clicking "Add new bar" button);
+- Bars can now be re-arranged with drag and drop (through dnd-kit);
 - React process is now correctly stopped when the main window is closed;

 Remaining features: